songkok/Trion/README.md

 where $\epsilon_q$ is a 2D momentum-dependent screening dielectric constant (dimensionless).
 We note that, $\epsilon_q=1$ in vacuum.
 For the commonly used Keldysh potential, $\epsilon_q=1+r_\ast q$ where $r_\ast$ is the screening parameter.

-For input into the code,
+For input in the code,
 $$W=\frac{1}{\epsilon_q}.$$

 Once the calculation is done.
 One can retrive the bound state properties by the object 'exciton' as follow